bravecobra/k8s-dev-infrastructure/README.md

 ## Description

-This repository contains a local `kubernetes` dev infrastructure.
+This repository contains a `kubernetes` dev infrastructure, providing both crosscutting concerns as well as Saas infrastructure.
+All this is provided through `terraform` deploying `helm` charts and custom configuration.

-It uses `Infrastructure as Code` using `terraform` to easily deploy a desired configuration onto the cluster, providing:

 | Category        | Service                 | Description              |
 | :-------------- | ----------------------- | ------------------------ |